-Our collaboration with Meiji Seika is initially focused on the advancement of pro-cognitive drugs, or PCAPs, as a treatment for schizophrenia and related disorders.
-While Meiji Seika has rights to the PCAPs in the Asian territory, we have the right to pursue them, alone or with a partner, in the rest of the world.
+Our collaboration with Meiji Seika Pharma is initially focused on the development of AM-831 as a treatment for schizophrenia and related disorders.
+While Meiji Seika Pharma has rights to AM-831 in the Asian territory, we have the right to pursue the development and commercialization of AM-831, alone or with a partner, in the rest of the world.
+Meiji Seika Pharma is also pursuing other research and development programs related to schizophrenia that are independent from our collaboration in this therapeutic area.